vidyalathabadde/Montecarlo_MultiGPU/guided_bilateralfilter_OpenMPMigration/README.md

 # `MonteCarloMultiGPU` Sample

-This sample uses OpenMP directives to perform a simple bilateral filter on an image and measures performance.
+This sample uses OpenMP directives to implement a Monte Carlo simulation to estimate the price of a European call option and its confidence interval.
 The original OpenACC source code is migrated to OpenMP to Offload on Intel® Platforms.

 | Area                  | Description
 |:---                       |:---